zaius/docs/lib/learn/wercker-yml/02_sections.md

 [container](/learn/containers/01_introduction.html) which will be used to run the builds and deploys.
 This item will contain a single reference to the box.
-The box will be prefixed by the owner and it can be postfixed with a `":"` followed by a version.
+The box will be prefixed by the owner and it can be postfixed with a `":"` followed by a version or tag.
 If no version is given, then the latest version will be used.
 If no user is specified, default containers from the [Docker Hub](/learn/containers/02_docker-hub.html) will be used.